The tale of Catherine's life before she meets Vincent.

 Catherine’s face lit up, “Really?”
 Suddenly her face fell, “But what shall I wear?”

+“Really Caroline!
+One so young and you have already taught her to need a full wardrobe.”
+Charles kissed his wife whose eyes lit up, as she got to her feet to take a long slim flat box from the table.
 "This is what you wear honey."
 Caroline told her daughter, handing her the box.
 Catherine took it from her, laid it onto the floor and carefully extracted the lid.
 Inside lay folds and folds of tissue paper, and beneath that lay the most exquisite powder pink dress she had ever seen, trimmed with rosebuds and shimmering mother-of-pearl.

 “And you must wear this in your hair.”
 Her father pulled from his pocket a slim flat box which Catherine unwrapped eagerly to find within a beautiful tiara that sparkled like a thousand diamonds.
-“Oh mummy, daddy, thank you.”
-Catherine cried happily racing from one to the other to kiss and hug them, her green eyes dancing with joy.

 All her presents unwrapped at last Catherine was so very happy and helped her mother carry the presents to their respective places.
 Caroline told her, “And I shall put your hair into a French Plait and let you wear some of my perfume, so that you will be feel like a real lady when we go to the concert tonight.”